-In a cluster setup, when a Macintosh client connects to the physical IP of the AFP server, both the local volumes as well as cluster enabled shared volumes are exported to the client.
+In a cluster setup, when a Macintosh client connects to the physical IP of the AFP server, both the local volumes and the cluster-enabled shared volumes are exported to the client.

-Consider a cluster setup with two AFP servers running on nodes A & B. If the cluster resource is bound to A, a MAC client connecting to the physical IP of A can access both the local and the cluster enabled shared volumes.
+For example, consider a cluster setup with two AFP servers running on nodes A and B. If the cluster resource is bound to node A, a Mac client connecting to the physical IP of node A can access both the local and the cluster-enabled shared volumes.

-If the client connects to the physical IP of B, then only local volumes on B are exported since the cluster resource is now on A. However, due to migration or failover, if the cluster resource is moves to B, then clients connecting to B can see both local and shared volumes.
+If the client connects to the physical IP of node B, then only local volumes on node B are exported, because the cluster resource is now on node A. However, if the cluster resource moves to node B because of migration or failover, then clients connecting to node B can see both local and shared volumes.

 NSS volumes are identified by the machine name and volume name combination.
 For instance, if you create a volume titled AFP_Volume on a server named ACME, the volume is represented as ACME.AFP_Volume.
 The Volume Name Management feature helps you specify an alternate name for the NSS volume.
 For instance, you can rename ACME.AFP_Volume to AFP_Volume.
 This is mandatory in a cluster setup where you need to identify volumes without the machine name prefix